OCA/connector-interfaces/base_import_connector/README.md

   If this proves to be an issue, it is easy to add an option to let the user choose the chunk size.
 * Validation cannot be run in the background.
-* There are not enough tests:
-  I don't know how to force jobs to run from test (yet).

 Credits
 =======